bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 The figure below summarizes the key aspects of the design of the `max_pooling2d_w2()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/max_pooling2d_w2/gen_vectors.ipynb).

 * Max pooling decimates the input images by a factor of 2 in each dimension by applying a `max()` operation across all four pixels in a 2x2 patch.
 Successive patches are strided by 2, so they are non-overlapping.
 This compute workload may be vectorized efficiently using the `aie::max()` function of the AIE API.
 * The layer is coded as an outer loop over the output image rows and an inner loop over the image columns.
-Vectorization creates 16 output channels for 4 pixels each.
+Vectorization creates 16 output channels for four pixels each.
 * Software pipelining of the inner loop is perfect at II=16.

 ![figure14](images/design-details-layer2.png)